sapcc/networking-nsx-t/README.rst

 NSX-T ML2 Mechanism Dirver
 --------------------------

 NSX-T ML2 Mechanism Dirver is an extension to the Modular Layer 2 (ml2) plugin framework.
-This driver allowing OpenStack networking to simultaneously utilize NSX-T network technology in combination with other technologies to reach the goal of Hierarchical Port Binding.
+This driver enables OpenStack Neutron to simultaneously utilize NSX-T network technology in combination with other technologies to reach the goal of Hierarchical Port Binding.

 NSX-T L2 Agent